elves/elvish/_website/download/prelude.md

 ## OpenBSD

 Elvish is available in the official OpenBSD package repository.
-It will install the latest release:
+This will install the latest release:

 ```elvish